CUFCTL/face-recognition/README.md

     ica: A -> W_ica
         ...

-To convert JPEG images to PPM with `ffmpeg`:

-    cd [images-folder]
-    for f in *.jpg
-    do ffmpeg -i $f -s 300x200 "$(basename $f .jpg)".ppm done

-To run PCA on a training set of PPM images:
+To run PCA on a training set of images:

     make
     ./train [training-images-folder]

-To test a set of PPM images against the training set:
+To test a set of images against the training set:

     ./recognize [test-images-folder]